stephanieh0201/comp412-hw2/README.md

-# comp412-hw2
+comp412-hw2
 #Project: Analyzing the Effect of Percent of People Living in Poverty on Life Expectancy of Chicago Community Areas.
 Created by: Stephanie Verlingo
-Loyola University, COMP 412 Homework Assignment 2
+Loyola University of Chicago, COMP 412 Homework Assignment 2

 This is a python project analyzing Chicago city data to determine if there is a coorelation between number of people living in poverty vs. life expectancy.
 This will be determined by using a Pearson Correlation Coefficient.